-Until Monday: 20% discount on all prints with the voucher code WALL20 Until Monday: 20% discount on all prints with the voucher code WALL20
+Until Midnight: 20% discount on all prints with the voucher code WALL20 – Calendars are already discounted!
+Until Midnight: 20% discount on all prints with the voucher code WALL20 – Calendars are already discounted!

 The Bokoor African Popular Music Archives Foundation (BAPMAF) is a Ghanaian NGO established in 1990 by Professor John Collins, encouraged and assisted by a group of leading Ghanaian popular musicians (King Bruce, E.T.
 Mensah, Beattie Casely-Hayford, Koo Nimo, Kwaa Mensah) who were concerned with the lack of research and information on local Ghanaian highlife music and the demise of the ‘classical’ styles of this genre.
 Since then the archives have expanded into other areas of African music; both popular and traditional.